 The +5 and -12 supplies are hybrid switcher + LDO designs.
 The switching supplies yield good efficiency while the LDOs adds ripple and noise rejection.
 The -12V switcher is based on the MC34063 and the +5V switcher is based on the AP1509.
 The +12 output uses an LDO fed directly from the input.
 Typical noise and ripple on each output is less than 10 mV P-P.

 The output is a standard 4 pin .1" SIP header, which is included.
 Wiring and connectors beyond that are not included.
-The board includes four rubber feet.
-The feet can be removed and the board screwed into an enclosure with #4-40 hardware.
+The board can be screwed into an enclosure with #4-40 hardware.
 The mounting holes are electrically grounded.

 The optional AC power supply supplies 15W @ 15VDC from 90-264 VAC, 50/60 Hz.
 The input jack is a standard 2.1mm barrel connector, center-positive.